-The Headteacher (or Chair of Governors if the complaint is about the Headteacher) will invite you to discuss your complaint at a meeting.
+Nicola will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
-The Headteacher (or Chair of Governors if the complaint is about the Headteacher) will complete the investigation and will let you know the outcome in writing within 10 school days of completion.
+The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.

-Stage C
+9. Stage C

-It is rare that a complaint will progress any further.
-However, if you still feel that your complaint has not been dealt with fairly, you should write, through the school's address, to the chair of governors setting out your reasons for asking the governing body's complaints committee to consider your complaint.
-You may be asked to clarify, in writing, a summary of your complaint.
+If you still feel that your complaint has not been dealt with fairly, you should write, through the school's address, to the chair of governors setting out your reasons for asking the governing body's complaints committee to consider your complaint.
+You do not have to write down details of your whole complaint again.

+If you need assistance instead of sending a letter or e-mail, you can talk to the chair of governors or Nicola Shepherd who will write down what is discussed and what, in your own words, would resolve the problem and then be asked to sign them as a true record of what was said.
+We would normally expect you to do this within five school days of receiving the school's response.
 We will let you know how the complaint will be dealt with and will send a letter to confirm this.
 The complaints committee will normally have a meeting with you within 15 school days of receiving your letter.

-The letter will also tell you when all the evidence and documentation to be considered by the complaints committee must be received.
-Everyone involved will see the evidence and documentation before the meeting, while ensuring that people's rights to privacy of information are protected.
+The letter will also tell you when all the documentation to be considered by the complaints committee must be received.
+Everyone involved will see the documentation before the meeting, while ensuring that people's rights to privacy of information are protected.
 The letter will also record what we have agreed with you about when and where the meeting will take place and what will happen.
-The timescale may need to be changed, to allow for the availability of people, the gathering of evidence or seeking advice.
+The timescale may need to be changed, to allow for the availability of people, the gathering of information or seeking advice.
 In this case, the person dealing with the complaint will agree a new meeting date with you.

-Normally, to deal with the complaint as quickly as possible, the complaints committee will not reschedule the meeting more than once.
-If you ask to reschedule the meeting more than once, the committee may think it reasonable to decide on the complaint in your absence to avoid unnecessary delays.
+Normally, in order to deal with the complaint as quickly as possible, the complaints committee will not reschedule the meeting more than once.
+If you ask to reschedule the meeting more than once, the committee may think it reasonable to make a decision on the complaint in your absence to avoid unnecessary delays.

-We will write to you within 10 school days of the meeting explaining the outcome of the governing body's complaints committee's consideration.
+We aim to write to you within 10 school days of the meeting explaining the outcome of the governing body's complaints committee's consideration.